paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/getting-started-installation.md

 ### Webpack Setup

+*If you're starting a new project, then you can skip this step*.

-Documentation for this can be found in the [Webpack Integration](configure-webpack.md) page.
+Documentation for this can be found in the [Webpack Integration](getting-started-webpack) page.
 The only thing you really need to configure is:

 - `paperclip-loader` - compiles PC files to JSX.
 - `style-loader` - required since Paperclip emits CSS.